dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 To manage your subscription:

 - Go to your Subscription page.
-- Click `visit Dust's Stripe dashboard`.
+- Click `visit Dust's Stripe dashboard.`
 - From there, you can cancel your plan, update payment details, or download receipts.

 ---